anjain/javascriptTask/README.md

 ##### Approach
 - Use ReactJS (if you know it) or jQuery to construct the compose window and its behaviour
 - Structure your code and files (css,cs,html) as if this were a real project with other collaborators
+- If you're running low on time, focus on functionality first, css second.

 ## Once Complete
 1. Commit and Push your code to your new repository